EliZilber/Cloud-Service/README.md

 # Extra: Backup of Multiple Computers
 This part guides you how to connect existing client from another device.
 <li>Go to the cache folder in service.
 Get your id - it is the name of the folder containing your files. </li>
-<li> Place the client script in the new computer and run this command in terminal: </li>
+<li> Run the client script in the new computer by typing the following command in terminal: </li>

 <code> python3 client.py 1.2.3.4 12345 backup_folder 10  SERIAL_CODE </code>